House Title: What You Need To Know

 This method for holding title is pretty straightforward.
 A sole owner holds title to a property in their name only; they don’t share ownership interest with anyone else.

 This type of ownership is most often utilized by single homeowners or married individuals who want to be the sole owner of the property.
-If you’re a married person buying a house without your spouse, your spouse may need to formally relinquish their right to that property by signing a quitclaim deed.
+If you’re a married person buying a house without your spouse, your spouse may need to formally relinquish their right to that property by signing a quitclaim deed or otherwise waiving their spousal rights at the closing table.

-When a sole owner dies, who takes over ownership of the home depends on whether or not they had a will.
+When a sole owner dies, who takes over ownership of the home depends on whether they had a will.
 If they did, the property will be passed to the heirs designated in the will.
 If they didn’t have a will, the home will be transferred according to state law.

 Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin are what’s known as community property states.